open/close all folders

-"Well Done, Son" Guy: To put it bluntly Q is a pretty lousy parent, but this isn't saying much; he's technically the first Q parent in history, so raising a kid is a new experience for the Q Continuum. note The ranks of the Q Continuum would have you believe that the Q have always existed as they are, unchanged from the beginning of time — based on Quinn's cynical remarks about the Q Continuum having an inflated opinion of themselves and how they evolved to their present state from mortal forms, it would be more accurate to say that the Q simply gave up on birthing new members of their race eons ago.
-The technically part comes from Amanda Rogers, whose parents were Q who decided to lives as humans and give birth to her in human form, making Q's son q the first child of the Continuum to be born as an Energy Being.
+- "Well Done, Son!"
+Guy: To put it bluntly Q is a pretty lousy parent, but this isn't saying much; he's technically the first Q parent in history, so raising a kid is a new experience for the Q Continuum. note The 'technically' part comes from Amanda Rogers, whose parents were Q who decided to live as humans and give birth to her in human form, making Q's son q the first child of the Continuum to be born as an Energy Being.

 Played By: Denise Crosby

 Illegitimate half-Romulan daughter of Tasha Yar.
 A major player in the Romulan plot to smash up the Federation-Klingon alliance.

 - Blondes Are Evil: She inherited Tasha's hair colour, and is notable for being the only blonde Romulan ever shown.

 - Bond Villain Stupidity: Leaves Spock, Data and Picard, three of the most hypercompetent people in the Federation, under minimal guard in a Romulan command office.
 She's lucky they didn't seize control of the entire Empire!

 - Emerging from the Shadows: Her reveal shot.